50 deals in his pipeline. He needed fewer, not more.

 The Work

-On Focus, Marcus built product-specific qualification criteria for the first time.
+Most of the work was Focus.
+Marcus built product-specific qualification criteria for the first time.

+On Mindset, the shift was from scarcity to discipline.
 He stopped treating every deal as precious and started treating his time as precious instead.

 On Energy, the same principles transferred outside work.